Some links in this post may be affiliate links

 Repotting Aechmea Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.

 Pot the Urn Plant in a shallow heavy pot to prevent it from toppling over as it can become top-heavy and provide it with support to help keep it upright.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer available on Amazon.
+Take a look at these ceramic pots with drainage holes on Amazon.

 Pruning Aechmea Bromeliad involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.